-Back in 1993, Monica Seles was the greatest tennis player alive.
-She was only 19, but, man, she had it all.
 Multiple grand slam titles.
-An even brighter future ahead.
-There was simply no stopping her on the court, until a freaking lunatic ruined her tennis career forever.
+An even brighter future ahead in the ATP and Women’s Tennis Association.
+There was simply no stopping her on the court, until a crazed fan ruined her tennis career forever.

 Monica Seles Stabbing

 At first, many thought the stabbing was possibly political.
-She had previously received death threats in relation to the Yugoslav Wars, according to ESPN.
+Monica Seles, a Hungarian born in Yugoslavia, had previously received death threats in relation to the Yugoslav Wars, according to ESPN.
 As it turns out, however, it was just a crazed fan of Steffi Graf.

 His name is Gunter Parche and he is a scumbag.
 Using a long knife to stab the world No. 1 women’s tennis player because you like another is about as low as it gets.
 What makes it even more messed up is he pretty much got away with it.